cdl-geneseo/r/sections/07-visualization-techniques.md

 ### Plotting functions

 The standard *plot()* function is included in the base *R* package and can be used to make quick plots or can be refined to produce professional graphs that are publication ready.
 If **plot()** is awesome, then **ggplot2** is turbo-charged!
 Some regard the **ggplot2** package (and associated functions) as a graphing language, that has it's own syntax, and allows us to build visualizations in layers, which means that if we can imagine it, we can create it!
+The [Cookbook for R](http://www.cookbook-r.com/Graphs) is a great place to get started.

 In this lesson, we will only scratch the surface. *R* has extensive visualization capabilities, including the ability to create interative plots where the plot changes dynamically in response to user input.